1. Home

 3. Advice

-4. Visas and Documents for Moving Abroad
+4. Visas and Documents Required for Moving Abroad

 Table of contents

-Visas and Documents for Moving Abroad
+Visas and Documents Required for Moving Abroad

-Visas and Documents for Moving Abroad
+Visas and Documents Required for Moving Abroad

-It’s important to find out if you need a visa before planning your move and to leave plenty of time to apply for one.
-Visit the Foreign Travel Advice section of gov.uk to investigate the visa requirements for your intended destination.
+It’s important to find out if you need a visa before planning your move and make sure you leave plenty of time to apply for one and ensure that you apply for the correct one for your situation.

 Applying for a visa

-If your intended destination does require a visa, it is important to allow plenty of time to apply, as the application process can be lengthy and complicated.
-Check how long the application usually takes and if possible allow some extra time.
+If the destination of your international move does require a visa, it is important to allow plenty of time to apply, as the application process can be lengthy and complicated.

 The local consulate of the country you are moving to is your first point of contact when you know you will be moving to a new country.
 It may also be worth researching the country's embassy to find out what is needed.
-To speed the process up, sometime you can apply directly at the issuing office, or use a visa service.

 Work permit

-If you have a job offer, unfortunately this still doesn't guarantee an automatic work permit.
-To obtain any visa you must make a formal application and this invariably involves a lot of paperwork.
+To obtain any visa you must make a formal application, and this will involve a lot of paperwork.

 Beyond proof of employment there are certain documents you must provide which vary from country to country.
-In all cases, make sure you have a valid passport that is not close to expiry.

 Other documentary requirements may include: